mrusme/overpush/README.md

 ...
 ```

+### Internal Endpoints

+Overpush serves internal endpoints under `/_internal/`.
+These endpoints are not
+to be made available publicly/for clients.
+Make sure your reverse proxy blocks
+access to every URL starting with `/_internal/`.
+Hosting Overpush without a
+reverse proxy is not supported.

-### Health Check
+#### Health Check

 Overpush provides the following URLs for health checks:

-- `/_internal/livez`: Checks if the server is up and running.
+- `/_internal/health/livez`: Checks if the server is up and running.
-- `/_internal/readyz`: Assesses if the application is ready to handle requests.
+- `/_internal/health/readyz`: Assesses if the application is ready to handle
+  requests.
-- `/_internal/startupz`: Checks if the application has completed its startup
+- `/_internal/health/startupz`: Checks if the application has completed its
-  sequence and is ready to proceed with initialization and readiness checks.
+  startup sequence and is ready to proceed with initialization and readiness
+  checks.

 These endpoints can return the following HTTP status codes: